-BI 165 NATURE PHOTOGRAPHY II
+●BI 165 NATURE PHOTOGRAPHY

 (4.5 class hrs/wk 3 cr)

-Pursues each of the subject areas of BI 164
+Pursues each of the subject areas of B1

-Nature Photography I in greater depth.

-Note: A 35mm SLR camera, flash unit,

-tripod and macro equipment are required.
+164 Nature Photography I in greater depth.
+Note: A 35mm SLR camera, flash unit, tripod and macro equipment are required.

-BI 231, 232, 233 HUMAN ANATOMY & PHYSIOLOGY
+•BI 231,232,233 HUMAN ANATOMY & PHYSIOLOGY

 (5 class hrs/wk 4 cr) F/W/Sp/Su An introduction to the structure and function of the human body.
 This course is of particular benefit to students in the health professions and physical education, but is valuable to others interested in the anatomy and physiology of the body.
 BI 231, structure and function of the cell, basic biochemistry, tissues, integumentary system, skeletal system and muscular system; BI 232, respiratory system, urinary system, fluid and electrolyte balance, endocrine system, blood and cardiovascular system; BI 233 lymphatic and immune systems, digestive system, metabolism, nervous system, senses and reproductive system.
-Prerequisite: CH 101, CH 201 General Chemistry or CH 130 Elementary Physiological Chemistry or equivalent or concurrent enrollment in any of these chemistry courses.
+Prerequisite: CH 101, CH 104 or CH 201 General Chemistry or concurrent enrollment in any of these chemistry courses.